Cranberry Jalapeno Honey Baked Turkey

 - Brush the turkey with oil.
 Then salt and pepper generously.

 - Bake uncovered for 2 hours, then tent with foil to prevent the breast meat from overcooking.
-Check the temperature with a while roasting.
+Check the temperature with a meat thermometer while roasting.
 Take the turkey out of the oven when the thickest part of the breast meat reaches 165 degrees F. Calculate your average total cooking time by multiplying 15 minutes by the weight of the turkey.
 (Example: 12 pound turkey X 15 minutes = 180 minutes, or 3 hours.)

 - While baking mix the glaze ingredients together until combined.
 Approximately 30 minutes before the turkey is done (around 130 degrees F) remove the foil and brush the turkey skin with glaze.
 Bake another 15 minutes and brush with the remaining glaze.
 Then bake until done.
 Let the turkey rest for 10 minutes before carving.